 Until 2010, Gorno-Altaisk had the status of historical settlement.

 Gorno-Altaisk is the only city of the region.
 It lies in Mayma valley, at the foothills of the Altai mountains.
 The city is located in the forest-steppe zone, where open steppe spaces are interspersed with birch and pine forests, covering mainly the northern slopes of the valley.
+The nearest railway station is located about 96 km away in the city of Biysk.

 The climate is sharply continental with hot summers and cold winters with thaws.
 The average temperature in January is minus 15 degrees Celsius, in July - plus 18 degrees C.